almarklein/timetagger/timetagger/pages/account.md

     Authentication occurs using a web-token that is obtained when logging in.
     The token is valid for 14 days, and is refreshed when you use the application.
     It is recommended to log out on devices that you do not own.
-In case you forget, or when a device is stolen, you can also revoke all current tokens.
+In case you forget, or when a device is lost/stolen, the token seed can be reset, causing all other sessions to log out.
     </p>
 </details>
 <br />